nihilc/typst-thmbox/src/thmbox.typ

 /// - title (content): A title for what the box is about.
 For example, "Vector Space" or "Euler's Identity"
 /// - numbering (none | string | function): A numbering string or function for how the number of this box should be displayed (also applies for references).
 Can be `none` for unnumbered boxes
 /// - counter (counter): The counter to use.
 Must be initialized with `#show: sectioned-counter(...)`
-/// - sans (boolean): If the body should be using a sans-serif font (which can be changed using the `sans-fonts` parameter)
 /// - fill (none | color): The background color of the box
 /// - body (content): The body of the box
 /// - bar-thickness (length): The thickness of the colored bar
-/// - sans-fonts (array): What fonts to use in the body if `sans` is true
-/// - title-fonts (array): What fonts should be used in the title bar.
 /// - rtl (boolean): Whether the box should be using a right-to-left layout.
 /// - args (arguments): 0-3 positional parameters.
 Correspond to `body`, `title`, and `variant` (from last to first)
 /// -> content